 In 1993, the basketball landscape was dramatically changed when Michael Jordan retired from the game.
-Compounding the shock of his departure was the fact the he eventually got sucked through a golf hole and transported to an animated alternate dimension where he inspired a squad of Warner Bros.-licensed cartoon characters to victory over a team of aliens (the Nerdlucks) who had stolen the talents of five earthbound basketball stars.
+Compounding the shock of his departure was the fact the he eventually got sucked through a golf hole and transported to an animated alternate dimension where he inspired a squad of Warner Bros. cartoon characters to victory over a team of aliens (the Nerdlucks) who had stolen the talents of five earthbound basketball stars.
 By beating the Monstars 78-77, Michael Jordan and the Tune Squad won their freedom, as they were playing for the right to not be held prisoner in an intergalactic theme park.
 These events are shown in the critically acclaimed 1996 documentary Space Jam.

-Considering they were leading 66-18 at half, one can’t help but think the Monstars let this crucial game slip away.
+Considering they were leading 66-18 at halftime, one can’t help but think the Monstars let this crucial game slip away.
 What could they have done to prevent such a meltdown?
 The most effective fix would have to have been implemented before the game even started: they should’ve stolen the talent of better NBA players.

 Of all the basketball players in the universe, the Nerdlucks stole the talents of Patrick Ewing, Charles Barkley, Larry Johnson, Muggsy Bogues, and Shawn Bradley.
 Beyond not establishing a bench, the aliens eschewed a standard lineup for one with two slow, plodding centers and no wings.
 Even more inexplicable was that, of the two centers chosen, one was Shawn Bradley, “The Stormin’ Mormon,” who averaged a paltry 8.1 points per game during his less than stellar NBA career.
-Considering this was the most important game of the Monstars' lives, their preparation and scouting were unbelievably lackadaisical.
+Considering this was the most important game of the Monstars's lives, their preparation and scouting were unbelievably lackadaisical.
 In a one-point game, this was the difference.

 Were they to start over, they likely wouldn’t have chosen any of those players, and here’s why.